zkayser/quick-learn-angular-2/README.md

 # quick-learn-angular-2
 Building a flashcard system with Angular 2 for learning purposes

-This is app is a bit rough around the edges right now, but is essentially a flashcard system built solely in Angular 2.
+This app is a bit rough around the edges right now, but is essentially a flashcard system built solely in Angular 2.
 Data is being stored on an mLabs MongoDB database.
 As it stands right now though, all of the business logic, data-storage logic and everything(!) is implemented on the front-end.